mramshaw/ML_with_Missing_Data/README.md

 ...
 ```

-It looks like columns 1, 2, 3, 4 and 5 have missing values.
+And columns 1, 2, 3, 4 and 5 have missing values.

 Lets get the stats for the columns we will be filling: